Robbie-Smith/slalom-aws-devday-2019/README.md

 ### Run the Pipeline

 Launch Airflow on ECS Task public IP port 8080.
-Run the Source pipeline to load Source tables.
-Run Analytics pipeline to load Analytics tables.
+Run the Raw pipeline to load the Raw tables.
+Run the Analytics pipeline to load the Analytics tables.
 This will take some time to load.
 Go back to Snowflake and see the History tab, you can see Snowflake running the jobs and loading data.
 When it's done, Airflow UI will report success.
 We know it will since we've run this a billion times.
 Run a quick SQL query to see the data in the tables `query_analytics.sql`.
 Hey that's cool but we can do so much more, with Tableau Desktop!

-1. In the Airflow UI, you should see two DAGs, `snowflake_analytics` and `snowflake_source`.
-Toggle the `snowflake_source` switch to On and select the Trigger Dag button in the Links section of the DAG row.
+1. In the Airflow UI, you should see two DAGs, `snowflake_analytics` and `snowflake_raw`.
+Toggle the `snowflake_raw` switch to On and select the Trigger Dag button in the Links section of the DAG row.
 When prompted to run the DAG, click OK.
 ![alt text](images/image-23.png)
-2. The `snowflake_source` DAG is now running and loading data into Snowflake.
+2. The `snowflake_raw` DAG is now running and loading data into Snowflake.
 Navigate back to Snowflake and click on the History button.
 You should see the progress of the queries that are being executed by Airflow.
 ![alt text](images/image-24.png)
 3. After a few minutes, the DAG should be complete.
 Back in Snowflake, run a quick query on the `public.airline_raw` table to confirm that data was loaded successfully.
 ![alt text](images/image-26.png)